cvlab-ai/polish_banknotes/Android/PolishBanknotesApp/README.md

 # Polish banknotes Android app
-The project is based on https://github.com/tensorflow/examples/tree/master/lite/examples/image_classification/android on the license shown in variuos files (http://www.apache.org/licenses/LICENSE-2.0).
+The project is based on https://github.com/tensorflow/examples/tree/master/lite/examples/image_classification/android on the license shown in various files (http://www.apache.org/licenses/LICENSE-2.0).
 Every change has been made or approved by me (https://github.com/jankejc).
 Copyright.

-## Basic overwiew.
+## Basic overview.
 The app has two modes: dev and user.
 To go into user mode you need to click TensorFlow image at the top of the screen.

 ## Modes description.